iauker01/InterFact/README.md

 ## **Summary**

-Our goal is to make an application that keeps track of railroad crossings and indicating whether they are
+Our goal is to create an application that tracks railroad crossings and indicates whether they are blocked or open for crossing.

 ## **Team Members**